-Kenya’s richest banker James Mwangi makes nearly $4 million in 2 weeks
+Kenya’s richest banker James Mwangi loses $2.4 million from stake in Equity Group

 The recent gain not only reinforces Mwangi’s standing as one of the top investors on the NSE but also strengthens his position as Kenya’s wealthiest banker.